erc-fhv/SimPlEC/README.md

         for smart_meter_model in self.smart_meter_models:
             self.smart_meter_data = smart_meter_model.retrieve_data()
 ```
-To support this style of modelling, simplec provides the `sim.connect_nothing()` method.
+To support this style of modelling, SimPlEC provides the `sim.connect_nothing()` method.
 This method connects no attributes but can be used to maintain the execution order of models, that interact independently of the framework.
 This provides flexibility for modelling in an unintrusive way.
 The given example models from above would then be connected as such, to ensure, the `SmartMeter` is stepped before the `GridOperator`:
 ```python